whirledtsar/Hexen-2---Shadows-of-Chaos-fork/readme.txt

 	Changes to the SoC mod
 -Various balance tweaks & bugfixes
--Corpses fading out, monsters respawning, & random monster variations can be toggled in the console.
-Type "impulse 48" to see your current settings and how to toggle them.
+-Corpses fading out, monsters respawning, & random monster variations are disabled by default but can be toggled in the console.
+Type "impulse 50" to see your current settings and how to toggle them.
 -All classes receive mana & health upon leveling up (only the amount added to their maximum pool) -Glyph artifact has a small delay between firing (length depends on class) -All melee attacks knock enemies back